zowe/docs-site/docs/getting-started/zowe-security-overview.md

 Digital certificates according to x.509 standard specification are the cornerstone for securing communication channels between clients and servers. x.509 certificates can also be used to provide identification of clients and service users.

-Zowe doesn't compromise on components communication channels security and strictly implements the latest versions of Transport Layer Security (TLS) using x.509 certificates.
+Zowe doesn't compromise on security and strictly relies on the Transport Layer Security (TLS) to secure the  communication channels between its components.
 Additionally, Zowe provides client identity validation functionality based on the ownership of the provided x.509 client certificate and the mainframe security authentication mechanism.

 Certificate can be self-signed or issued by a Certificate Authority (CA).
 A CA is an organization which provides infrastructure for creation, validation and revocation of the certificates according to the contemporary security standards.